Justinas-Sakalavicius/AWS/RDS/selfcheck.md

 `Redis:`

- - Redis not only supports simple key-value data but also more complex types such as lists, sets, sorted sets, and hashes.
+ - Redis not only supports `simple key-value data` but also more `complex types` such as `lists`, `sets`, `sorted sets`, and `hashes`.

- - Redis allows you to persist your data to the disk.
-This means that in the event of a system failure, you won't lose all your data.
+ - Redis allows you to `persist your data to the disk`.
+This means that in the event of a `system failure`, `you won't lose all your data`.
 However, this feature is optional and can be turned off if the durability of data is not a concern.

- - Redis supports transactions, which means that you can group several operations to be executed as a single atomic operation.
+ - Redis `supports transactions`, which means that you can group several operations to be executed as a single atomic operation.

- - Redis supports master-slave replication.
+ - Redis `supports master-slave replication`.

 `Memcached:`

-- Memcached only supports simple key-value data.
+- Memcached only `supports simple key-value data`.

-- Memcached does not support data persistence.
+- Memcached `does not support data persistence`.
 If the system fails or restarts, all data stored in the cache will be lost.

-- Memcached does not support transactions.
+- Memcached does not support `transactions`.

-- Memcached doesn't natively support replication, though there are third-party solutions available.
+- Memcached `doesn't natively support replication`, though there are third-party solutions available.

 ### 3. When you want to make sure you get the latest data from DynamoDB, which type of read will you use?

- ***If the latest data is critical for your application, it would be best to use a strongly consistent read**.
+- If the `latest data` is `critical` for your application, it would be best to use a `strongly consistent read`.

 `DynamoDB offers two types of read consistency:`